Back to All Events

 Day 2: FORM – Intro to Botanical Printmaking

-With custom papers fabricated and ready for use, Havens will lead participants through the basics of botanical printmaking, using local flora to impress various textures and designs.
+With custom paper fabricated and ready for use, Havens will lead participants through the basics of botanical printmaking, using local flora to impress various textures and designs.
 Participants will have the opportunity to develop their own unique compositions, while also learning the proper steps and etiquette for operating an American French Tool etching press.
 At the conclusion of this session, each participant will have created several unique botanical monotypes, each printed on their own custom handmade paper.